EvanPeterson1324/mtga-draft-stats/README.md

 > As of writing, it looks like MTGA removes data from `Player.log` everytime the application is started/closed.
 This data is written to `Player-prev.log` and `Player.log` gets cleared out.
 For this reason, I'll need to work out a way to listen for when a new draft occurs and save that information somewhere else.

 ## TODOS
-- Parse which card set the draft was and what date the draft took place
 - How to store draft data? (mongo? local?)
-- Make script an executable with log file path as input?
+- Allow script to take file path as input to read a log file

 ## Usage
 1. Make sure you have `npm` installed.
 2. Clone this repo and `cd` into `mtga-draft-stats`
 3. `npm install`
 4. `node index.js`
 5. Output should be logged to the console

-The script currently uses the `examplePlayerLog2.txt` as default for presentation purposes.
-If you'd like to try this with your own log file, copy the `Player.log` mentioned earlier into this repo and change the following line:
+The script currently uses a default text file for testing purposes.
+If you'd like to try this with your own log file, copy the `Player.log` mentioned earlier into `./mtga-draft-scripts/exampleTxt` and change the following line to:

 `const data = fs.readFileSync('./exampleTxt/<YOUR_FILE_NAME>')`